Files / Pakistan

 22/12/2025

-1. Pakistan's Intelligence Agencies: Stakeholders, Trust Crisis, and the Absence of Modern Intelligence Mechanisms
+1. Pakistan's Intelligence Agencies: Stakeholders, Trust Crisis, and the Absence of a Modern Intelligence Mechanism

 2. The Militarization of Intelligence, the Ineffectiveness of Civilian Intelligence, and the Power Struggle Between Military and Civilian Spy Agencies

-3. The Challenges of Civilian Control Over Intelligence Agencies, Democratic Government, Military System, and Power Games
+3. The Challenge of Civilian Control Over Intelligence Agencies, Democratic Governments, Military Systems, and Power Games

-4. Military Courts, Violations of Fair Trial, Confessions Lacking Sufficient Safeguards Against Torture, Harsh Treatment of Prisoners, and Deprivation of Public Hearings
+4. Military Courts, Violations of Fair Trials, Confessions Lacking Sufficient Safeguards Against Torture, Harsh Treatment of Prisoners, and Deprivation of Public Hearings

-6. America's Greatest Strategic Failure: Steve Coll on the CIA and the ISI
+6. The United States' Greatest Strategic Failure: Steve Coll on the CIA and the ISI

 8. The Political and Military Involvement of the ISI in Afghanistan

-9. The Pakistani Military and the Pashtun Tahafuz Movement
+9. The Pakistan Army and the Pashtun Tahafuz Movement

 10. The Double Game: Why Pakistan Supports Militants and Resists U.S. Pressure to Stop